sherinmatt/matplotlib-challenge/README.md

 * Lastly, I created a linear regression model graph to show correlation

 # Observations and Insights:
-* Interestingly, when we look at the pie plot, it shows that there is mostly an equal male and female mice distribution
+* Interestingly, when we look at the pie plot, it shows that there is mostly an equal male and female mice distribution.
-* Also, looking at the average tumor volume vs. Mouse weight in Capomulin regimine scatterplot, we can see that as the weight of the mouse increases, the tumor volume also increases
+* Also, looking at the average tumor volume vs. Mouse weight in Capomulin regimine scatterplot, we can see that as the weight of the mouse increases, the tumor volume also increases.
 * Furthermore, the scatterplot also show the correlation between increasing mouse weight and tumor volume for mice in capomulin.
 And the scatterplot has an ascending regression line thereby delineating a positive correlation between the variables.
+* Overall, the Capomulin drug had strong effects on the mices tumor volume.